MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-share-onedrive.md

 ms.date: 08/03/2022
 ms.author: jswymer
 ---
-# <a name="opening-and-sharing-business-central-files-in-microsoft-onedrive"></a>Opening and Sharing Business Central Files in Microsoft OneDrive
+# Opening and Sharing Business Central Files in Microsoft OneDrive

 [!INCLUDE[prod_short](includes/prod_short.md)] makes it easy to store, manage, and share files with other people through Microsoft OneDrive for Business.
 On most pages with available files, such as the Report Inbox or when files are attached to records, you'll find **Open in OneDrive** and **Share** actions.